-At my school we had sexual education classes for a year.
+At my school we had sex-ed classes for a year.
 Until the ninth standard we had “moral science” (because you know, morals are a science) classes and from the tenth standard we had “sexual education and moral science classes”.

-Let that wash over you for a moment: Sexual Education and Moral Science.
+Let that wash over you for a moment: Sexual Ed and Moral Science.

 In these classes we learnt some weird things.
 For example, young women should not have stuffed toys because they take sexual gratification from them.
 After the age of thirteen, all girls should have to surrender their stuffed animals.
 She didn’t exactly say that but in essence she meant no more stuffed toys after puberty.